Case Studies

 South Louisiana

-The proposed well will penetrate the Marg Tex sands up-dip from the apparent pay zone in the Amoco SML #20 well.
+The wells penetrated the Marg Tex sands up-dip from the apparent pay zone in the Amoco SML #20 well.
 In the up-thrown fault block, the Amoco SML #21 well is actively producing from the Marg Tex 2A sand.
 Downthrown on Fault T is the Amoco St. Martin Land #16 which is actively producing the Marg Tex 2A sand.
 In the fault block to the east and on strike, the Amoco St. Martin Land #7, #14 and #19 wells are productive in the Marg Tex 2 sand with cumulative production of 144 MBO and 208 MMCF.

 Reserves Summary: